Former United Auto Workers official gets 15 months in labor corruption case

 Fiat Chrysler’s former vice president of labor relations, Alphons Iacobelli, pleaded guilty in January 2018 to charges of violating the Labor Management Relations Act and filing false tax returns.
 Prosecutors charged Iacobelli with making hundreds of thousands of dollars in improper payments to charities controlled by UAW officials, and agreeing to pay off the mortgage of a now-deceased UAW vice president, General Holiefield.

-Prosecutors charged that Jewell used a Fiat Chrysler National Training Center credit card and allowed other union officials to use credit cards tied to the center to pay for tens of thousands of dollars in travel, meals and other items.
+Prosecutors said Jewell accepted over $90,000 in illegal payments from Fiat Chrysler for his own benefit and to pay for travel, golf outings, parties and other entertainment for senior UAW leaders.
+“The parties included thousands of dollars in Fiat Chrysler money spent on 20 boxes of cigars, ultra-premium liquor, personalized bottles of wine, and women paid to light the cigars of senior UAW leaders,” federal prosecutors said in a statement on Monday.

-Jewell, in a statement to the court, portrayed himself as a leader betrayed by his staff, and sloppy in accounting for expenses.
+Jewell, in a statement to the court, portrayed himself as a leader betrayed by his staff, and expressed regret for being sloppy in accounting for expenses.

-However, prosecutor David Gardey said Jewell and other senior UAW officials enjoyed a “high-flying lifestyle” of golf, cigars, “premium liquor and fine steaks” on company and union money.
+However, prosecutor David Gardey said Jewell and other senior UAW officials enjoyed a “high-flying lifestyle” of “premium liquor and fine steaks” on company and union money.
 Fiat Chrysler, Gardey told the court, wanted UAW officials to be “fat, dumb and happy.”

 Mike Booth, president of UAW local 961, which represents a Fiat Chrysler axle plant in Marysville, Michigan, told Borman that Jewell and other UAW leaders who accepted company favors betrayed union members.